e2eSolutionArchitect/hashicorp-packer/golden-images/azure/az-pkr-v03/readme.md

 packer build -var-file="values.pkrvars.hcl" .

 ```
-## Configure your localpacker with HCP Packer
+## Configure your local Packer with HCP Packer
 Please [refer here](https://developer.hashicorp.com/packer/tutorials/hcp-get-started/hcp-push-image-metadata)
 - Assuming you have a 'packer registry' created.
 Or simply create a 'free registry'
 - In Access control (IAM) menu create a Service Principal. under that SP create key. it will generate Client ID and Secret ID.
 Copy these two ids.